pulumi/pulumi-hugo/themes/default/content/blog/aws-lambda-functions-powered-by-graviton2/index.md

 ## Summary

 AWS support for Lambda Functions powered by AWS Graviton2 offers users the ability to get better price performance for their workloads.
-We've shown you how you can build your Functions using this ability.
+We've shown how you can build your Functions using this ability.
 You can read more about AWS Lambda functions on the [AWS Documentation website](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and getting started with AWS Graviton on [GitHub](https://github.com/aws/aws-graviton-getting-started).